wdporter/i-am-that-vuepress/44-i-am-is-true-all-else-is-inference/readme.md

 Learn to look without imagination, to listen without distortion: that is all.
 Stop attributing names and shapes to the essentially nameless and formless, realise that every mode of perception is subjective, that what is seen or heard, touched or smelt, felt or thought, expected or imagined, is in the mind and not in reälity, and you will experience peace and freedom from fear.

-Even the sense of ‘I Am’ is composed of the pure light and the sense of being.
+Even the sense of ‘I am’ is composed of the pure light and the sense of being.
 The ‘I’ is there even without the ‘am’.
 So is the pure light there whether you say ‘I’ or not.
 Become aware of that pure light and you will never lose it.
 The beingness in being, the awareness in consciousness, the interest in every experience — that is not describable, yet perfectly accessible, for there is nothing else.

 **Q:**&ensp;You talk of reälity directly — as the all-pervading, ever-present, eternal, all-knowing, all-energizing first cause.
 There are other teachers, who refuse to discuss reälity at all.
 They say reälity is beyond the mind while all discussions are within the realm of the mind, which is the home of the unreal.
 Their approach is negative; they pinpoint the unreal and thus go beyond it into the real.